jaredpalmer/formik/README.md

   message: string;
 }

-// You may see / use InjectedFormikProps<OtherProps, FormValues> instead of what comes below, they are almost the same.
+// Aside: You may see InjectedFormikProps<OtherProps, FormValues> instead of what comes below in older code..
 InjectedFormikProps was artifact of when Formik only exported a HoC.
 It is also less flexible as it MUST wrap all props (it passes them through). const InnerForm = (props: OtherProps & FormikProps<FormValues>) => {
   const { touched, errors, isSubmitting, message } = props;
   return (